 By the end of August many popular plants and shrubs have finished flowering so make sure you have some of these to extend your garden colour through to October:

 It’s not just plants that can give you colour.
 Placing features or painting fences or sheds can also create year round colour in your garden.
 Make sure you stick to a limited number of colours and finishes or your garden could look mis-matched and jarring on the eye.
 For a small garden chose no more than 3 or 4 of these and check the walls, paving, containers and paint finishes all compliment each other.
 Ronseal produce a great range of garden paints.

-Come along to my next workshop on garden design in you are in the Manchester or Lancashire area.
+Come along to my next workshop on Planting for Year Round Colour in Ramsbottom, Lancashire/Greater Manchester